English Proficiency Requirements

 IUPUI's code for the TOEFL application is 1325.

 The Graduate School also accepts valid* International English Language Testing System (IELTS) scores.
 An overall band score of 6.5 is required for admission.
 For more information, visit www.ielts.org.
+Have scores sent to "Purdue University - Office of International Students and Scholars."
+Note: IELTS scores can also be sent digitally.

 The Graduate School also accepts valid* the Pearson Test of English (PTE) Academic scores.
 An overall score of 58 is required for admission.
 For more information, visit http://www.pearsonpte.com.